LuiseFreese/blog/SP-Rest-or-Graph-when-to-use-what.md

 }
 ```

-Ok, we need another 'send an HTTP request to SharePoint action, and we need the **list Guid**.
+We need another 'send an HTTP request to SharePoint action, and we need the **list Guid**.
 To get the list Guid, we need to add a **Parse JSON** action.
 If you are not familiar with that - blogged about it: [How to use Parse JSON action in Power Automate](https://m365princess.com/how-to-use-parse-json-action-in-power-automate/)

 #### Parse JSON